NivenT/nivent.github.io/_posts/blog/2016-01-20-Sums-of-Powers.md

 <center>$$\left(\sum\limits_{i=1}^ni\right)^2=1(1^2)+2(2^2)+3(3^2)+\dots+n(n^2)=\sum\limits_{i=1}^ni^3$$</center>

 At this point, we could be done.
 We've answered our question, but our answer is very algebraic.
-It would be nice if we could have a visual way of explaining some of this math, so, with this hope in mind, we continue our investigation.
+It would be nice if we could have a visual way of explaining some of this math[^2], so, with this hope in mind, we continue our investigation.
 Still considering the coefficient of $$k$$, from our earlier discussion, it should not be to head to realize that $$k$$'s coefficient can be written as $$1+2+\dots+(k-1)+k+(k-1)+\dots+2+1$$.
 This, as the picture below shows, is where we can begin to visualize.
 Thinking of each term in the sum as a diagonal in a square grid, it is easy to see that this sum is $$k^2$$.

 <center><img src="{{ site.url }}/images/blog/sums-of-powers/img0.png"